Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Proofs

 Next, we upper bound the second and the third term respectively.
 By reordering the summations,

 Combining everything,

 Finally, combining \cref{eq:penalty_lower} and \cref{eq:bonus_upper},

-Lastly, we show that if agent $i$ plays a naive strategy $\nu_i$, the expected score is strictly smaller than truth-telling.
-Note that because a naive strategy is a convex combination between truth-telling $\tau$ and an uninformative strategy $\mu_i$, it suffices to show that the expected score of any uninformative strategy is strictly smaller than truth-telling.
+Lastly, we show that if agent $i$ plays a lazy-reporting strategy $\nu_i$, the expected score is strictly smaller than truth-telling.
+Note that because a lazy-reporting strategy is a convex combination between truth-telling $\tau$ and a no-effort strategy $\mu_i$, it suffices to show that the expected score of any no-effort strategy is strictly smaller than truth-telling.
 Because $\mu_i(X_i, Z_i)$ is independent of $X_i$, we can reoder the summations in \cref{eq:upper_bound} in the following way.
 Let $\mu = \mu_i(X_i, Z_i)$.